aleemrehmtulla/modal-edgetts/README.md

   const data = await response.arrayBuffer();
   const buffer = Buffer.from(data);
 `

-### Inference benchmarks
--> 1 minute of voice in under 15 seconds
--> 1 minute of voice for under $0.00089

 #### Additional notes
 This code does not include authentication.
 If you expose the modal url to client, it *can* be abused.
 If you call inferencing from a server, it's not a big deal imo.
 I personally use a simple secret setup as a redundancy measure since we call inferencing in a rate-limited backend.
 Refer to the [authentication docs](https://modal.com/docs/guide/webhooks#authentication) for best practices.